network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 be fixed, because any attempt to "fix" the bottleneck is futile -- such a "fix" can never remove the existence of a bottleneck on a path; it just moves the bottleneck somewhere else.
-Arguably, this heterogeneity of the Internet is one of its greatest strengths.
-Allowing individual technologies to evolve and improve at their own pace, without requiring the entire Internet to change in lock-step, has enabled enormous improvements over the years in technologies like DSL, cable modems, Ethernet, and Wi-Fi, each advancing independently as new developments became ready.
-As a result of this flexibility we have moved incrementally, one step at a time, from 56kb/s dial-up modems in the 1990s to Gb/s home Internet service and Gb/s wireless connectivity today.

 Note that in a shared datagram network, conditions do not remain static.
 The hop that is the current bottleneck may change from moment to moment.